ARCO-Lab/localization-simulator/docs/index.md

 ### Installing the conda environment/requirements
 * `conda env create -f environment.yml` - Create the localization conda environment.
 Please note that you'll need to add pip as a dependency in the `environment.yml` file.
 You can still proceed without doing so but risk unwanted behavior.
+Please change the prefix in the `environment.yml` to wherever you want to store the environment.
 * `pip install -r requirements.txt` - Install all the packages specified in the requirements file into your own environment.

 ## Project layout